-There’s no doubt that advertising with AdWords is one of the best ways to raise brand awareness and acquire new users – but unfortunately, paid search can be tricky, and if you’re making mistakes, it will cost you.
+There’s no doubt that advertising with Google Ads (formerly known as AdWords) is one of the best ways to raise brand awareness and acquire new users – but unfortunately, paid search can be tricky, and if you’re making mistakes, it will cost you.

 In this article, I’ll outline five extremely effective paid search strategies that too many advertisers aren’t taking advantage of.
 Read on and I bet you’ll find a new strategy to try that will save you money and get you better results from your paid search campaigns.